MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/design.md

 Networking:

-1. Create a virtual network inside a landing zone and establish virtual network peering with a virtual WAN virtual hub in the same Azure region.
+1. Create a virtual network inside a landing zone and establish virtual network peering with a Virtual WAN virtual hub in the same Azure region.
 2. Create a default NSG inside a landing zone with default rules (for example, no remote desktop protocol and secure shell [RDP]/[SSH] from internet).
 3. Ensure that new subnets created inside a landing zone have NSGs.
 4. Default NSG rules can't be modified (for example, RDP/SSH from internet).